-You may have heard about oil pulling, but you may be unsure of exactly what it is.
-Oil pulling is an alternative dental health practice where you use an oil and swish it in your mouth.
+You may have heard about natural oil pulling, but you may be unsure of exactly what it is.
+Natural oil pulling is an alternative natural dental health practice where you use an oil and swish it in your mouth.
 Those who swear by it say that it not only improves your dental health but can have a positive impact on your overall health as well, including headaches, acne, bad breath, and stomach problems.

 In order to oil pull, you need to select the kind of oil that you want to use- sunflower oil, coconut oil, olive oil, or a blend of oils specially designed to improve health in your mouth, and throughout your body.
 Put around a tablespoon in you mouth, sit back, and get ready to swish!